MakeSchool-Tutorials/html-portfolio/P1-build-your-own-portfolio/content.md

 Do you spot the index.html title in the tab of the browser?

 > [action]
-> Let's change that to something more appropriate like "MakeSchool's Portfolio" - you should change this to something that reflects your name, username or anything else that you want to showcase.
+> Let's change that to something more appropriate like "MakeSchool's Portfolio" - you should change this to something that reflects your name, username or anything else that you want to name your page.
 >
 > We can do this by adding the `<title>` tag to the `<head>` tag, which is responsible for the name of your website.
 >